EdygerM/SchedulerRobots/README.md

 3. The script will continue to run, logging any changes in the monitored directory and any resulting actions on the Universal Robots.
 4. Stop the script with a KeyboardInterrupt (usually Ctrl+C in the terminal), and the script will log the stop of all tasks, the stop of all servers, and the stop of the observer before logging the end of the script.

-## Function Overview
-- `setup_universal_robots()`: This function initializes instances of Universal Robots based on the details provided in the setup file and starts their servers.
-Each robot's details are logged as they are initiated and started.
-- `stop_tasks(handler)`: This function stops all tasks handled by the given robot handler.
-- `stop_servers(ur_dict)`: This function stops all Universal Robot servers.
-- `stop_observer(observer)`: This function stops the observer instance which monitors the file system.

 ## Project Structure
 - `main.py`: The main script for running the application.
 - `setup_universal_robot.json`: A JSON file containing the setup details for each Universal Robot.